bitforge/yago_ar_button/README.md

-qr-size                |number |Size of the QR Code in the modal popup window. qr-title               |string |Title text in the modal popup window. qr-text                |string |Call to action text in the modal popup window.
+qr-size                |number |Size of the QR Code in the modal popup window. qr-title               |string |Title text in the modal popup window. qr-text                |string |Call to action text in the modal popup window. project-color          |string |Color to override project color from yago.

 # Styling